Love (band): Formation and early years

 Singer/multi-instrumentalist Arthur Lee, who was originally from Memphis, Tennessee but had lived in Los Angeles since the age of five, had been recording since 1963 with his bands the LAG's and Lee's American Four.
 He wrote and produced the single "My Diary" for Rosa Lee Brooks in 1964, which featured Jimi Hendrix on guitar.
 The Sons Of Adam, which included future Love drummer Michael Stuart, recorded the Lee composition "Feathered Fish".
 After attending a performance by the Byrds, Lee decided to form a band that joined the newly minted folk-rock sound of the Byrds to his primarily rhythm and blues style.

 Singer/guitarist Bryan MacLean, who had met Lee when he was working as a roadie for The Byrds, joined Lee's new band, which was first called the Grass Roots.
 MacLean had also been playing in bands around Los Angeles since about 1963.
 Also joining the band was another Memphis native, lead guitarist Johnny Echols, and drummer Don Conka.
 A short time later, Conka was replaced by Alban "Snoopy" Pfisterer.
 Love's first bassist, Johnny Fleckenstein, went on to join the Standells in 1967.
-Fleckenstein was replaced by Ken Forssi (formerly of a post-"Wipe Out" lineup of The Surfaris).
-Upon the appearance of another group called The Grass Roots, Lee changed the name of the new band to Love.
+Fleckenstein was replaced by Ken Forssi (formerly of a post-"Wipe Out" lineup of the Surfaris).
+Upon the appearance of another group called the Grass Roots, Lee changed the name of the new band to Love.

 Love started playing the Los Angeles clubs in April 1965 and became a popular local attraction, while gaining the attention of the Rolling Stones and the Yardbirds.
-The band lived communally in a house called "the Castle".
+The band lived communally in a house called "the Castle", a large but run-down residence sourced by Ronnie Haran.
 It was a dilapidated mansion that the band was allowed to live in if they did the maintenance and paid the taxes.
-According to John Einerson in the book "Forever Changes", the cover photo of their first two albums was of the band taken in Laurel Canyon at a burned down house that only had the remains of a fireplace left standing.
+According to John Einarson in the book Forever Changes, the cover photo of their first two albums was of the band taken in Laurel Canyon at a burned down house that only had the remains of a fireplace left standing.